 The first country I traveled to outside of the United States was Costa Rica, which was immensely popular back then with US travelers.
 It was beautiful, it was safe, and English was widely spoken.
-It allowed Americans not used to travel a way to wade into the world.
+It enabled Americans who weren’t used to traveling a way to wade into the world.

 These days, it’s even more popular.

 It attracts huge numbers of expats, digital nomads, yoga practitioners, surf school attendees, backpackers, birders, hikers, and adventure enthusiasts.
 More and more people are buying property and moving there.